aminoa/blog/content/posts/open-source/index.md

 A year before he started college in 1988, Linus purchased and upgraded Sinclair QL with extra RAM and used the EEPROM to include his self-written compiler and editor and began to work on writing video game clones (such as pac-man).
 He then read Tanenbaum's Operating System book which was the catalyst that led Linus to take a C and Unix class and learn more about Unix.
 He also obtained the limited MINIX teaching OS and he started modifying it to add a terminal emulator (using two threads, one for the display and the other for the keyboard) using the GNU C compiler.

 Linus enjoyed being able to create his own world with his own constructed rules, analogizing it to physics.
 He also enjoyed the ability to get your code to work regardless of what computing environment it was in.
 After developing the terminal, he used it to log into the university computer to read emails and look at the MINIX news group discussions.
 However, Linus also wanted to download and upload things which would be quite challenging but, not having a heavy courseload and minimal social obligations, led him to implement filesystem driver functionality, shifting his work into a full operating system.
 However, to complete it, he worked to add POSIX standards[^posixsunmanual].
-He ported bash and worked on reimplementing the syscalls that were needed to make it work.
+Ari Lemke, a TA at Helsinki, to set up the FTP directory to host "Linux" which he got by combining "Linus" and "Unix".
+Linus set up his kernel to boot the bash shell and worked on reimplementing the syscalls that were needed to make it work.
 Once this was complete, he was able to compile other programs (like ls and cp).
 He moved his shell work to a new partition on his drive, Linux.
 In 1991, he posted again to the comp.os.minix newsgroup,accnouncing that he was beginning work on a new operating system.

 Later, when he attempted to dial back into the internet, he accidentally dialed onto his Minix hard disk, leading him to switch to Linux.
 At this point, other people began using the OS and for the first time, Linus addressed a German's user request for page-to-disk, which motivated many other users to switch.
 Despite the growing usage, Linus didn't want compensation (despite his university loans and his mom working).
 He partly associates his viewpoint based on his work being built off the work of others, needing user feedback to improve his OS, and Finnish culture being much more against greed[^nickeintermission], going as far as to have a not-for-sale copyright license.
 However, he viewed the GPL license as a brilliant tool and, also somewhat influenced by a speech by Stallman, led to his decision to use the GPL license [^linusgplthoughts].